Fine tuning SMLs

 You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.

-It tells us that the weights of the score layer have been initialized randomly and that we have to retrain them, let's see why this happens
+It tells us that the weights of the score layer have been initialized randomly and that we need to retrain them, let's see why this happens.

 from transformers import AutoModelForCausalLM